-* p<0.05, **p<0.01, ***p<0.001

-Table 2b indicates that DODd and the number of domestic vacations were positively associated with the chosen mixture of urban and rural sites in domestic vacation while SCDd have no significant correlation with it.
-Moreover, growing in a city is associated with preferring urban sites.
+Table 2b indicates that DODd and the number of domestic vacations are positively associated with the chosen mix of urban and rural sites on domestic vacations, while SCDd has no significant correlation.
+Moreover, growing up in a city is associated with a preference for urban sites.
 SCDd is positively associated with DODi.

-Table 3 compares the characteristics and preferences of the tourist in international and domestic vacations.
+Table 3 compares the characteristics and preferences of the tourist on international and domestic vacations.

-Table 3

-International vs. domestic differences in tourist characteristics and preferences